Updated 2019 04 19, to add links to related articles.

 Fascism, Nazism, Communism, Feminism

-Eric Hoffer is mentioned in that page, and it is a good thing to see what Eric Hoffer had to say about fascism, especially about the evolution of fascism in the U.S.
+Eric Hoffer is mentioned in that page.
+It is a good thing to see what Eric Hoffer had to say about fascism, especially about the evolution of fascism in the U.S.

 Just to make sure that you don’t overlook the context in which Eric Hoffer is mentioned, here it is, as is the quote from Eric Hoffer (at the end of the quoted text):